zeek/zeek/doc/signatures.rst

 against.
 The following keywords are defined:

 ``src-ip``/``dst-ip <cmp> <address-list>``
-    Source and destination address, repectively.
+    Source and destination address, respectively.
 Addresses can be given as IP addresses or CIDR masks.

 ``src-port``/``dst-port`` ``<int-list>``